 • Creative media

-In 2015 petitioned the UNESCO World Heritage Committee to deem the Gulf of California World Heritage Site “in danger” due to declines in vaquita, critically endangered porpoises that the site was designated to protect.
+• Successfully pressed the UNESCO World Heritage Committee to deem the Gulf of California a World Heritage Site “in danger” due to declines in vaquitas, resulting in international oversight and a management plan.

 • In 2012 sought sanctions to stop Canada's unsustainable polar bear hunt that violates an international polar bear treaty.
 Canada and other range countries have now agreed to a joint reporting program for all hunting and polar bear trade.